Magneosolutions/vibeflow/memory-bank/activeContext.md

     *   Add a section to the frontend to display a small, static set of general learning links (this is now distinct from the AI's learning *topic* suggestions).
 (Completed 2025-06-14 - Added section to `MainAppPage.tsx`).

 ## Active Decisions & Considerations
-*   **Backend Deployment:** User is responsible for deploying the backend to Cloud Run and providing the public URL.
-Cline will then assist in updating the frontend configuration.
+*   **Backend Deployment:** Completed.
+Backend is live at `https://vibeflow-backend-679820915121.us-west2.run.app` and confirmed working.
+*   **Frontend Configuration:** The `VITE_API_BASE_URL` runtime environment variable set on the frontend Cloud Run service is not sufficient.
+The variable needs to be available at *build time* for Vite to bake it into the static assets.
+*   **Resolution Path:** Update the frontend's Cloud Build trigger with the correct `_VITE_API_BASE_URL` substitution variable and redeploy the frontend.
 *   **AI Feedback (Vibe Check):** Now provides more structured and focused feedback based on the user's vibe and the single top-matched dataset. (`@tailwindcss/typography` installed, and rendering verified by user).
 *   **Backend Services (Initial & Vector Search):** `mongoService`, `aiService` (embedding), and `/api/process-vibe` route (with real vector search for datasets) are implemented and working.
 *   **Frontend Connected to Backend:** `MainAppPage.tsx` calls the API.